awslabs/Agent-EvalKit/templates/commands/tasks.md

 **Good Tasks**:
 - Have clear, specific objectives
 - Include measurable acceptance criteria
-- Specify required skills and tools
+- Specify exact file paths and implementation details
-- Provide implementation guidance
+- Provide technical guidance for AI assistants
-- Can be completed by a single person
+- Can be completed independently
-- Have realistic effort estimates
+- Have clear validation steps

 **Poor Tasks**:
 - Are vague or open-ended
 - Lack clear completion criteria
 - Don't specify dependencies
-- Are too large or complex
-- Require multiple skill sets
+- Don't include file paths or technical details
-- Have unrealistic timelines
+- Have unclear validation criteria

 ### Task Sizing Principles

 **Right-Sized Tasks**:
-- Can be completed in 0.5-3 days
 - Have single, clear objectives
 - Can be validated independently
-- Don't require multiple people
+- Focus on specific files or components
 - Have minimal external dependencies

 **Task Splitting Indicators**:
-- Task takes more than 3 days
 - Has multiple distinct objectives
-- Requires different skill sets
+- Spans multiple files or components
 - Has complex dependency chains
 - Cannot be easily validated